 Des Moines Area Community College was the first institution to obtain NACEP reaccreditation in 2017.
-The majority (eleven) of the community colleges pursued and obtained reaccreditation in 2019: Eastern Iowa Community College, Hawkeye Community College, Indian Hills Community College, Iowa Central Community College, Iowa Valley Community College District, Kirkwood Community College, North Iowa Area Community College, Northeast Iowa Community College, Northwest Iowa Community College, Southwestern Community College and Western Iowa Tech Community College; and Southeastern Community College was granted reaccreditation during the 2019-20 NACEP application cycle.

-lowa Western Community College sought reaccreditation during the 2019-20 application cycle; however, based on the application for submission, the Commission voted and determined an extension of one year would be granted to the institution to provide evidence and address the Commission's concerns, which allowed the institution to remain accredited through the 2020-21 academic year.
+The majority (eleven) of the community colleges pursued and obtained reaccreditation in 2019: Eastern Iowa Community College, Hawkeye Community College, Indian Hills Community College, Iowa Central Community College, Iowa Valley Community College District, Kirkwood Community College, North Iowa lowa Western Community College sought reaccreditation during the 2019-20 application cycle; however, based on the application for submission, the Commission voted and determined an extension of one year would be granted to the institution to provide evidence and address the Commission's concerns, which allowed the institution to remain accredited through the 2020-21 academic year.
 The Commission reached this decision based on the findings that the program provided evidence of compliance with the majority of NACEP's 16 accreditation standards.
 Due to the COVID-19 pandemic, the Commission postponed the 2020-21 accreditation cycle and granted institutions receiving one-year extensions up to two years, if needed, to provide adequate evidence.
-As a result, Iowa Western was provided an extension of up to two years of its current accreditation term through the end of the 2021-22 academic year.
-As a result of newly implemented practices by NACEP, a site visit by the assigned peer review team is now required of all institutions seeking accreditation.
-NACEP conducted a site visit (virtually) with Iowa Western on March 21, 2022 to discuss their progress towards reaccreditation with a final vote to determine reaccreditation occurring during the NACEP Accreditation Commissions spring 2022 meeting.
+As a result, lowa Western was provided an extension of up to two years of its current accreditation term through the end of the 2021-22 academic year.
+A site visit by the assigned peer review team is required of all institutions seeking accreditation.
+NACEP conducted a site visit (virtually) with lowa Western on March 21, 2022 to discuss their progress towards reaccreditation with a final vote to determine reaccreditation occurring during the NACEP Accreditation Commissions spring 2022 meeting.
+The NACEP Accreditation Commission convened on April 19, 2022 during their spring meeting and voted to accredit lowa Western Community College. lowa Western Community College remains accredited through academic year 2028-2029.